wesdell/xedekop/README.md

 ## Common functionalities are:

-- The user can save and view their notes
+- Users can view some pokemons, like a catalog
-- The user can update and delete their notes
-- User notes remain in local storage
+- Users can vies detailed pokemon descriptions

 ## Build with: